 A disappearance could also just mean they have just moved on to the next stage – if there is no spawn, it may have hatched, if there are no tadpoles, they may have metamorphosed into froglets.

 I’ve found dead tadpoles, what might be the cause?

 The death of tadpoles is often related to a lack of oxygen in the water, usually caused by a sudden algal bloom.

-If the water is not green then it could be that some sort of chemical/product has been washed off surrounding land by rain and run into the pond, or even the bark or leaves of a toxic plant have landed in the water.
-If you suspect this to be the case contact the Environment Agency or Pond Conservation for further information.
+If the water is not green then it could be that some sort of chemical/product has been washed off surrounding land by rain and ran into the pond, or even the bark or leaves of a toxic plant have landed in the water.
+If you suspect this to be the case contact the Environment Agency or Freshwater Habitats Trust for further information.